explooosion/css-wish-card/README.md

 # css-wish-card
-Collection CSS.
+This is a wishing fountain.

 ## How to make a wish

-1. Get screenshot of web
+1. Take screenshot of web pages
 2. Add the issue with screenshot
-3. The helper will demo with [codepen](https://codepen.io/)
+3. The elf will help with [codepen](https://codepen.io/)
+4. happy-css